nabsul/kcert/README.md

 - You select an ingress and manually trigger fetching/renewing the cert
 - The renewal runs "live" with success/failure logs displayed at the end

+For the  actual cert authentication:

+- A temporary path is added to your ingress that redirects `.well-know/acme-challenge` to `KCert`
+- `KCert` requests a cert and authenticates using HTTP Challenge
+- `KCert` stores the final certificate in the TLS secret referenced by the ingress
+- `KCert` cleans up and removes the temporary path

 ## How to Use

 To run `KCert` in your `default` namespace: